e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 load_dotenv()
 ```
-Then we define the assistant and equip it with six functions (remember, these are the OpenAI Functions, not Python functions) where each corresponds to one action defined previously in the `actions.py`.
+### 3.2 Define the assistant

-> The system message is vital for the assistant's behavior.
-It determines whether the assistant discusses problems with you or directly performs tasks.
-Adjust it as needed.
+Now we create the assistant and equip it with six functions (remember, these are the OpenAI Functions, not Python functions) where each corresponds to one action defined previously in the `actions.py`.

 ```python
 def create_assistant():